MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/devices/device-management.md

 - [Teams displays](https://www.microsoft.com/microsoft-365/microsoft-teams/across-devices/devices/category?devicetype=34)
 - [Teams panels](teams-panels.md)

-To manage devices, in the left navigation of the [Microsoft Teams admin center](https://admin.teams.microsoft.com), go to **Devices**, and then select the device type.
+To manage devices, in the left navigation of the [Microsoft Teams admin center](https://admin.teams.microsoft.com), go to **Teams Devices**, and then select the device type.
 Each type of device has its own respective section, which lets you manage them separately.

 ## Manage Teams Rooms devices

 You can use the Teams admin center to view and remotely manage your Teams Rooms devices across your organization.
 The Teams admin center makes it easy to see, at a glance, which devices are healthy and which need attention, and lets you focus on specific devices to see detailed information about device health, meeting performance, call quality, and peripherals.

 Here are some things you can do to manage your Teams Rooms devices.
-Teams Rooms devices can be found in the [Microsoft Teams admin center](https://admin.teams.microsoft.com) under **Devices** > **Teams Rooms**.
+Teams Rooms devices can be found in the [Microsoft Teams admin center](https://admin.teams.microsoft.com) under **Teams Devices** > **Teams Rooms**.

 For details about how to manage your Teams Rooms devices, see [Manage Microsoft Teams Rooms](../rooms/rooms-manage.md).